When posting employees to France, these are the rules you need to take into account

 If you plan on posting staff to France, feel free to contact one of our specialists with any questions you may have or for support in general on contact@vdl.be.

-We base our advice on current legislation, interpretations and legal doctrine.
-This does not prevent the administration from being able to challenge it or to change existing interpretations.
+In our opinions, we rely on current legislation, interpretations and legal doctrine.
+This does not prevent the administration from disputing them or from changing existing interpretations.